biowpn/bioweapon/_posts/2024-03-05-raii-all-the-things.md

 Popularized by Andrei Alexandrescu, these handy functions didn't quite make it to the standard yet, hence they are in `<experimental/scope>`.
-There are various third party implementation available as well.
+There are also various third party implementations available.

 ## Afterword

 While it has limitations, `std::unique_ptr` is a great template for us to implement custom RAII classes.
-Not only the code is usually more concise and correct, but also we can have a unified API for different resources.
+Not only the code is usually more concise and correct, but also we can have a unified API for managing a great variety of resources in the codebase, which is another win.